IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 port rather than the Ethernet port.

 The next bit, `0x00000200`, is set if the packet was received in transparent capture mode.
-That should never be set for `LINKTYPE_NETANALYZER` and should always be set for `LINKTYPE_NETANALYZER_TRANSPARENT`.
+That SHOULD never be set for `LINKTYPE_NETANALYZER` and SHOULD always be set for `LINKTYPE_NETANALYZER_TRANSPARENT`.

 The next 4 bits, `0x00003C00`, are a bitfield giving the version of the